 A. Tie the fabric or shirt in the desired way.
 Roll it in a shallow pan of paint (dilute to taste).
 While still folded, hang to dry (a bent wire under one of the rubber bands).
 After the exterior is dry, (the inside will remain wet), untie and repeat the process with one or more additional colors, then hang untied to dry.
 Iron, bake or use a commercial dryer to set according to the manufacturer's directions.
 Another alternative is using our No Heat Fixative mixed with the paint right before using, in which case the paint will become permanent in a few days.

 B. Paint thin or thinned fabric paint onto the tied shirt with a brush or foam brush.
 You even spray it on!
-Use as many colors as you want, paint different areas different colors.
-Now hang dry.
-Untie and iron (heat set) or re-tie and do it again.
+Use as many colors as you want, paint different areas different colors. allow to dry or use a hair dryer or hang dry.
+Untie and iron heat press or flash dry or you can tumble in a hot dryer.
+Optionally, you can re-tie and do it again.